 Addressing Identified Issues

-Finalizing Your Certificate
+Finalising Your Certificate

 Maintaining Your Certification